User Input - The Params File¶

 validate_params: true

-Read this if you want to learn more about the supported arguments.
+Read this if you want to learn more about other supported arguments.

 Params-File Examples¶